Kot Engenharia

 Figure 3: Instrumentation points.

-The data acquisition made it possible to verify the deformation of the rail caused by the vertical loads due to the passage of each wheel of the train, as shown in Figure 4.
-With this data, a finite element analysis can be carried out and the loads applied to verify the sleepers and ballast in the region analyzed.
+The data acquisition allowed us to verify the deformation in the rail caused by vertical loads due to the passage of each wheel of the train, as shown in Figure 4.
+Thus, with this data, we can perform a finite element analysis and apply the loads to verify the sleepers and ballast in the analyzed region.

 Figure 4: Typical measured deformation profile of the 4 wheels of a wagon.